ElectronicBabylonianLiterature/ebl-api/README.md

 $ pipenv run python -m ebl.atf_importer.application.atf_importer -i "ebl/atf_importer/input_c_atf/" -l "ebl/atf_importer/logs/" -g  "ebl/atf_importer/glossary/akk-x-stdbab.glo" -a "test" -s "Oracc C-ATF"
 ```

+#### Troubleshooting

+If a fragment cannot be imported check the console output for errors.
+Also check the specified log folder (`error_lines.txt`,`unparseale_lines_[fragment_file].txt`, `not_imported.txt`) and see which lines could not be parsed.
+If lines are faulty, fix them manually and retry the import process.
+If tokes are not lemmatized correctly, check the log-file `not_lemmatized.txt`.

 #### Testing
   * run pytest from command line within `atf-importer/application`: